jrosener9/Practical-HW1/README.md

 ## Why do this homework?
 Throughout this course, many of the practical programming homeworks will be done by interacting with some blockchain infrastructure.
 There are many available blockchain technologies that we can build our homeworks on.
 We have decided to go with the Algorand and Ethereum blockchains.
 This homework will provide some basic stepping stones to set up your developer environment and get you acquainted with interacting with the blockchains.

+*Note:* This write-up is fairly long, but don't be overwhelmed by it's length.
+Since this homework's main purpose is to help you setup and become familiar with blockchain programming, we have provided a lot of guidance through the steps.
+The homework ideally should take around 3-4 hours and many students may be able to compelete in significantly lesser time as well.

 ## Background Concepts

 A few key concepts to keep in mind throughout this homework.

-The first is that “the blockchain” that you will be interacting with can be thought of as an instantiation of some protocol, in this case the Algorand protocol.
-This protocol defines a network of nodes (Algorand nodes), which at a very basic level are computers all around the world that are running the Algorand software, which implements the Algorand protocol.
+The first is that “the blockchain” that you will be interacting with can be thought of as an instantiation of some protocol, in this case the Algorand and Ethereum protocols.
+This protocol defines a network of nodes (Algorand and Ethereum nodes), which at a very basic level are computers all around the world that are running the Algorand and Ethereum software, which implements the Algorand and Ethereum protocols.

 There are multiple instances of this network.
-The two largest instances are called the MainNet and the TestNet.
-These are both public networks (as in anyone can access and interact with them), but the MainNet uses a fixed supply of the native currency Algo, which has real monetary value.
-The TestNet on the other hand is public but for sandboxing purposes and thus has a “fake” Algo currency that can be generated out of thin-air (instead of purchasing them with real money).
+The two largest instances are called the MainNet and the TestNet (for Ethereum, we will be using the Goerli Testnet).
+These are both public networks (as in anyone can access and interact with them), but the MainNet uses a fixed supply of the native currency, which has real monetary value.
+The TestNet on the other hand is public but for sandboxing purposes and thus has a “fake” currency that can be generated out of thin-air (instead of purchasing them with real money).
 We will interact with the TestNet and not the MainNet in this homework.

 Further, you can create your own private instantiations of the Algorand network.
 In the extreme case, this network may consist of just one node such as your laptop.